 The printer also comes with automatic two-sided printing for the conservation of both paper and toner.
 The scanning speed of 58 ppm is impressive even for the best office color laser printer.

 The standard paper tray capacity is 250 sheets, while the Automatic Document Feeder can host 70 sheets.
 This capacity is greatly expandable and can hold up to 1,300 sheets.
 The multipurpose tray can house 50 sheets.

 The Brother MFC-L8900CDW is big on security.
 It ships with ample security software warning you of any malicious threats, allows you to limit certain types of printing for specific users and prevents unauthorized users from accessing the printer via NFC.

 Running costs stay low: Monochrome CPP is $0.02, while color printing is $0.10 per page - pretty cheap for AOI devices.
-With smart use and double-sided printing, these costs can be brought down even further.
-However, the printer itself is currently $696 on Amazon.
+With smart use and duplex printing, these costs can be brought down even further.
+However, the printer itself is currently $549.99.

 The Brother MFC-L8900CDW is probably the best MFC color laser printer for offices with medium printing needs.
 It offers top-class security, quick printing, low running costs, and expandable trays.
-Its major downside is the sub-par color printing quality, particularly for photos.
+Its major downside is the sub-par color print quality, particularly for photos.